The universal $n$-pointed surface bundle only has $n$ sections: Introduction

-We also know that each sections $s_i$ has nontrivial self-intersection from cohomology computation, we have the following corollary. \begin{cor} The universal bundle (\ref{universal}) does not admit $n+1$ disjoint sections. \end{cor} What if we only fix the $n$ points as a set?
-More precisely, let Diff$(S_{g,\overline{n}})$ denote the orientation-preserving diffeomorphism group of the surface $S_g$ of genus $g>1$ that fixes $n$ points $\{x_1,x_2,...,x_n\}\subset S_g$ as a set.
+\begin{thm}[{\bf The classification of sections for ordered case}] For $n\ge 0$ and $g>2$, every section of the universal bundle (\ref{uni1}) is homotopic to $s_i$ for some $i\in \{1,2,...,n\}$.
+For $g=2$, there are precisely $2n$ homotopy classes of sections of the universal bundle (\ref{uni1}). \end{thm} Since each section $s_i$ has nontrivial self-intersection, we have the following corollary. \begin{cor} The universal bundle (\ref{uni1}) does not admit $n+1$ disjoint sections. \end{cor} What if we only fix the $n$ points as a set?
+More precisely, let Diff$(S_{g,\overline{n}})$ denote the orientation-preserving diffeomorphism group of a surface $S_g$ of genus $g>1$ fixing $n$ points $\{x_1,x_2,...,x_n\}\subset S_g$ as a set.
 There is a fiber bundle

-We also have the following result. \begin{thm}[\bf No Sections Theorem] For any $n>1$ and $g>1$, there is no section of the bundle (\ref{universal2}). \end{thm} We will see below that Hain's conjecture can be represented both in terms of mapping class groups and also in terms of moduli spaces.
-Let $\CMcal{M}_{g,m,n}$ be the moduli space of smooth genus $g$ Riemann surfaces with $m+n$ distinct points, $m$ labelled and $n$ unlabelled.
-Earle-Kra \cite{EK} proved that the only holomorphic section of the forgetful map $f : \CMcal{M}_{g,m,n} \to \CMcal{M}_{g,m,0}$ occurs when $g=2$ and $n=6$.
+We also have the following result. \begin{thm}[\bf No sections for unordered case] For $n>1$ and $g>1$, surface bundle (\ref{uni2}) has no sections. \end{thm} We see below that Hain's conjecture can be interpreted both in terms of mapping class groups and also in terms of moduli spaces.
+Let $\CMcal{M}_{g,m,n}$ be the moduli space of smooth Riemann surfaces of genus $g$ with $m+n$ distinct points, $m$ labelled and $n$ unlabelled.
+Earle-Kra \cite[Theorem 2.2]{EK} proved that the only holomorphic section of the forgetful map $f : \CMcal{M}_{g,m,n} \to \CMcal{M}_{g,m,0}$ occurs when $g=2$ and $n=6$.
 This section is constructed by marking all six Weierstrass points.